 The Risks of Manual Price Management

 Of course, the standard risks apply here.
-The risk of human input errors causing proliferation of incorrect pricing.
+The risk of human input errors causing the proliferation of incorrect pricing.
 The risk of jungle knowledge, with complex and labyrinthine excel spreadsheets requiring training and maintenance.
-The risk of the mutability of the spreadsheets and the lack of real user access control allowing unscrupulous actors to change prices to their advantage.
+The risk of the mutability of the spreadsheets and the lack of real user access control allow unscrupulous actors to change prices to their advantage.

 But these are mundane risks, with limited potential damage to an organization from a capability and financial perspective.
 The real risks of an underdeveloped price management system are more insidious, and less overtly visible.
 Let us consider an example scenario.

 Imagine a road, late at night – There are two petrol stations, one on either side of the road, both owned by the same organization.
 One was recently built, and the other is now a little tired having been built some time ago.
 They have just heard that petrol prices are to rise, significantly, due to economic conditions.